This article is part of a larger series on POS Systems.

 Upserve is cloud-based, but you have the option to hardwire your Upserve terminals similar to a legacy POS setup.
 This increases offline functionality considerably—you’ll never lose kitchen communications when your internet goes down—but it can come with an installation fee of $1,700 or more.
 You also have the option to add handheld tablets equipped with contactless card readers.

-Some Upserve users criticize the handheld tablets for being functionally limited.
-I find all handheld tablets suffer from this affliction.
+Some Upserve users say the handheld tablets are limited functionally, although many pocket-sized handheld tablets suffer from this affliction.
 They are great for line-busting and quick order entry in quick-service environments and busy bars.
 However, the tiny screen on a handheld tablet will never act exactly like a larger POS terminal that simultaneously displays every table and several checks.
 Extensive menus with lots of courses and menu modifiers will always feel the effects of a handheld tablet’s smaller buttons and crunched screen.

 Functionally, Upserve is very similar to Toast.
 Both systems pitch themselves primarily as alternatives to mainline, locally installed POS systems like MICROS.
 The major difference between Upserve and Toast is in the more nuanced features and what modules each system offers in their baseline memberships.
 Upserve, for example, includes its Workforce and Marketing tools in its Core membership.
 Unlocking the system’s robust inventory features, however, requires upgrading to Pro or Pro Plus.
 Small restaurants that are more concerned with marketing than inventory will likely prefer Upserve.

 Upserve is an all-in-one solution.
 Payments processing with contactless options is built in.
 Add-on modules to manage in-house delivery, inventory management, and detailed reporting are available.
 Upserve also offers several unique reports for tracking online reviews directly from the POS.
 In addition to the inventory, online ordering, workforce management, and reporting that we explore below, these features are also worth noting: